Ofendor/Portfolio2-Analysing-Network-Attacks/README.md

 </p>

 <p style="color: #1e203b; font-size: 16px; font-weight: bold;">Activity Overview</p>
-In this scenario, working as a security analyst for a travel agency that advertises sales and promotions on the company's website, I receive and automated alert from a monitoring system (Wireshark) indicating a problem with the web server.
-I attempt to visit the company's website, but I get the message: "timeout error".
+In this scenario, working as a security analyst for a travel agency that advertises sales and promotions on the company's website, I receive an automated alert from a monitoring system (Wireshark) indicating a problem with the web server.
+I attempt to visit the company's website, but I get the message: "timeout error."

 After using a packet sniffer to capture data packets in transit to and from the web server, I noticed a large number of TCP SYN requests coming from an unfamiliar IP address.

 ![Wireshark packet sniffing report](https://drive.google.com/file/d/12OOEVq8iWR_AKGImSZYfR0N79asdwTir/view?usp=sharing)

 <p style="color: #1e203b; font-size: 16px; font-weight: bold;">Report</p>